Miss Dominican Republic 2008

-The Miss República Dominicana 2008 pageant was held on December 3, 2007.
-That year only 9 candidates competed for the national crown.
-The chosen winner represented the Dominican Republic at the Miss Universe 2008.
+Miss República Dominicana 2008 pageant was held on December 3, 2007.
+That year nine candidates competed for the national crown.
+The chosen winner represented the Dominican Republic at Miss Universe 2008.
 The first runner up entered in Reina Hispanoamericana 2008.
 The second runner up entered in Miss Continente Americano 2008.
 The third runner up entered in Miss Caribbean 2009.
 The fourth runner up entered in Miss Global Cities 2008.
 The fifth runner up entered in Miss Globe International 2008.
 The sixth runner up entered in Miss Bikini International 2009.
 The seventh runner up entered in Miss Asia Pacific 2009.
 The eight runner up entered in Miss Leisure 2009.